Lumpectomy Specialist

 Breast Cancer Surgeon located in Los Angeles, CA and Glendale, CA

-Dr. Dennis R. Holmes is an internationally renowned breast cancer surgeon with locations in Beverly Hills, Santa Monica, Glendale, and Los Angeles, California.
-He is recognized as an expert in minimally-invasive breast surgery, including lumpectomies.
+Dr. Dennis R. Holmes is an internationally renowned breast cancer surgeon located in Glendale, California.
+He is recognized as an expert in breast surgery, including lumpectomy (partial mastectomy).

 Lumpectomy (Partial Mastectomy) Q & A